 Type of medicine: natural remedy

-Scientific and common names: Camellia sinensis, Thea bohea, Thea sinensis, Thea viridis, green tea, Chinese tea, Japanese tea
+Scientific and common names: Camellia sinensis, Thea bohea, Thea sinensis, Thea viridis, green tea, Chinese tea, Japanese tea, green tea extract

 What is green tea?

 Green tea comes from a large shrub with evergreen leaves.
 The shrub is native to eastern Asia.
 It has leathery, dark green leaves and fragrant, white flowers.
 The dried, cured leaves have been used to prepare brewed drinks for more than 4000 years.

 Green tea and black tea come from the same plant, but green tea leaves are not fermented Green tea has many of the same chemicals as the fresh leaf.